dougeby/IntuneDocs/InTuneDocs/DeployUse/set-up-your-subscription-with-lookout-mtp.md

 ![](../media/mtp/lookout-console-enrollment-settings.png)

-### Step 6: Configure email notifications
+### Step 7: Configure email notifications
-If you want to receive email alerts for threats, sign in to the [Lookout console](https://aad.lookout.com)with the user account that should receive the notifications.
+If you want to receive email alerts for threats, sign in to the [Lookout console](https://aad.lookout.com) with the user account that should receive the notifications.
 On the **Preferences** tab of the **System** module, choose the desired notifications and set them to **ON**.
 Save your changes.

 ![screenshot of the preferences page with the user account displayed](../media/mtp/lookout-mtp-email-notifications.png) If you no longer want to receive email notifications, set the notifications to **OFF** and save your changes.
-### Step 7: Configure threat classification
+### Step 8: Configure threat classification
 Lookout device threat protection classifies mobile threats of various types.
 The [Lookout threat classifications](http://personal.support.lookout.com/hc/en-us/articles/114094130693) have default risk levels associated with them.
 These can be changed at any time to suite your company requirements.

 ![screenshot of the policy page showing threat and classifications](../media/mtp/lookout-mtp-threat-classification.png)